koreader/koreader/README.md

 For Android devices
 -------------------

-Make sure the "android" and "ndk-build" tools are in your PATH variable and the NDK variable points to the root directory of the Android NDK.
+Make sure the "android" and "ndk-build" tools are in your PATH environment variable and the NDK variable points to the root directory of the Android NDK.

 Then, run this command to build installable package for Android:
 ```